junxit/us-congress-bills-115/metadata.md

 - House — Transportation and Infrastructure Committee

+## Recorded votes (1)

+- 2018-12-21 — [House 115-2-475](votes/house-115-2-0475.md) — On Motion to Suspend the Rules and Pass — **Passed** (372–2)

 ## Actions

 - 2018-12-17 — Introduced in House
 - 2018-12-17 — Introduced in House
 - 2018-12-17 — Referred to the House Committee on Transportation and Infrastructure.
+- 2018-12-18 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2018-12-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-12-21 — Considered as unfinished business. (consideration: CR H10532-10533)
+- 2018-12-21 — Considered under suspension of the rules. (consideration: CR H10514-10515)
+- 2018-12-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7318.
+- 2018-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-21 — Mr. Mast moved to suspend the rules and pass the bill.
+- 2018-12-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 372 - 2 (Roll no. 475). (text: CR H10514)
+- 2018-12-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 372 - 2 (Roll no. 475).(text: CR H10514)
+- 2018-12-21 — Received in the Senate, read twice.